 What is Venous Stripping?

 Vein stripping is a procedure to treat varicose veins and other symptoms of chronic venous disease.
-In essence, during the procedure, the affected vein is stripped or pulled out.
-This surgical procedure requires either general or local anesthetic.
+In essence, during the procedure, we strip or pull out the affected vein.
+This surgical procedure requires an either general or local anesthetic.

-During vein ligation and stripping procedures incisions are made, after which a metal tube is inserted into the vein with a wire.
-This wire then is attached to the vein and then pulled out.
-This is often considered major surgery with a hospital stay required.
+During vein ligation and stripping procedures, we make incisions, after which we insert a metal tube into the vein with a wire.
+Then we attach this wire to the vein and pulled out.
+This procedure is often considered a major surgery with a hospital stay required.

-This procedure was replaced in about 1999 with more advanced and less invasive vein treatments for varicose veins.
+They replaced this procedure in about 1999 with more advanced and less invasive vein treatments for varicose veins.
 In fact, vein stripping is no longer the recommended treatment.
-It is usually only used for more severe cases.
-It is an often-painful procedure and can cause additional damage to the vein.
+We usually only use it for more severe cases.
+It is often a painful procedure and can cause additional damage to the vein.

 After veinous stripping, varicose veins can recur.
-Vein stripping can also lead to complications such as damage to lymphatic tissue that can cause chronic leg swelling and nerve damage that can cause numbness.
+Vein stripping can also lead to complications such as damage to the lymphatic tissue.
+This can additionally cause chronic leg swelling and nerve damage that can cause numbness.

 Alternatives to Vein Stripping